Model studies of fluctuations in the background for jets in heavy ion collisions: Introduction

 \section{Introduction}

 A hot, dense, strongly interacting liquid of quarks and gluons called the Quark Gluon Plasma (QGP) is briefly created in high energy heavy ion collisions~\cite{Adcox:2004mh,Adams:2005dq,Back:2004je,Arsene:2004fa}.
 Two of the key signatures of the formation of the QGP are hydrodynamical flow and jet quenching.
 The strong azimuthal asymmetry in the final state particles' momenta is a signature of hydrodynamical flow.
 There are many measurements of jets which can, in principle, provide quantitative constraints on the properties of the medium~\cite{Connors:2017ptx}.
-While there have been some constraints on the properties of the medium due from measurements of jets~\cite{Burke:2013yra}, the era of quantitative measurements of jets is just beginning.
+While there have been some constraints on the properties of the medium from measurements of jets~\cite{Burke:2013yra,JETSCAPE:2021ehl}, the era of quantitative measurements is just beginning.

 Improving quantitative constraints on the medium using jet measurements requires a quantitative understanding of the background.
-The correlations in the background due to flow lead to an anisotropic background, which can in turn influence jet measurements.
+The correlations due to flow lead to an anisotropic background, which can in turn influence jet measurements.
 At the Relativistic Heavy Ion Collider (RHIC), mixed events were able to successfully describe the background in measurements of hadron-jet correlations~\cite{Adamczyk:2017yhe}, indicating that the background is dominated by random combinations of particles.
-Studies of the background at the Large Hadron Collider (LHC) by the ALICE collaboration found that the distribution of background energy density measured by using random cones with the leading jet removed were described well by predictions for a random background with correlations due to flow~\cite{Abelev2012}.
+Studies of the background at the Large Hadron Collider (LHC) by the ALICE Collaboration found that the distribution of background energy density measured by using random cones with the leading jet removed were described well by predictions for a random background with correlations due to flow~\cite{ALICE:2012nbx}.

-We study the measurements in~\cite{Abelev2012} in two models.
-We compare to a data-driven random background generator, \BG \cite{TennGenGITHUB}, which uses the measured single particle spectra and flow to generate a realistic background without any jets.
+We study the measurements in~\cite{ALICE:2012nbx} in two models.
+We compare to a data-driven random background generator, \BG \cite{TennGenGITHUB}, which uses the measured single-particle spectra and flow to generate a realistic background without any jets.
 We also use PYTHIA Angantyr~\cite{Bierlich:2018xfw}, a Monte Carlo generator based on PYTHIA 8.2\cite{Bierlich:2018xfw,Sjostrand:2006za}, which models heavy ion collisions as a superposition of nucleon-nucleon collisions.
+We stress that an understanding of this background is important for reducing uncertainties in jet measurements, which would help extend measurements in heavy ion collisions to higher resolution parameters and lower momenta.
+The uncertainties due to unfolding are driven by the width of the distribution rather than the overall level of the background.